AngeloGalav/image-processing-and-computer-vision/2023-05-04 - Camera Calibration pt2 and Lens distortion.md

 ### What error should we minimize?
 ![[optmiizi_h.png]]
 When finding the homography $H$, we wanted to find an H that optimizing on top of $\tilde w_j$.
 We are not getting a perfect H, since we are finding it in LSQ sense and we're neglecting the lens distortion.
-And most definetly, we are not going to find it using a simple linear model.
+And most definitely, we are not going to find it using a simple linear model.
 Our $\tilde w_j$ will map something close to $m_j$, but it is not quite the exact value yet.

 There's another problem though: